MarcinOrlowski/website-as-app/docs/README.md

 ---

-Small Python script opening any web page in dedicated window, using embedded QT WebEngine.
-There are no visible browser's UI etc., so the that can be useful to turn any website into standalone desktop application.
-This is useful if you, as me, would like to have a website run as standalone app, independently of your main browser which can be beneficial as it gives you separate entry in window manager or task switcher etc.
+This Python script offers a unique approach to web browsing by opening any webpage in a dedicated window using the embedded QT WebEngine.
+By removing the typical browser UI elements, it effectively turns websites into standalone desktop applications.
+This can be particularly useful if you've ever wished to run a frequently used website as a separate app, independent from your main browser.

-> **IMPORTANT:** This tool is **NOT** turning websites into OFFLINE apps!
-It's about separating
+The tool provides a practical solution for those who find themselves juggling numerous browser tabs or wanting a clearer separation between work and personal web applications.
+With each website running as its own "app", you gain the benefit of individual entries in your window manager or task switcher, potentially improving your workflow organization and efficiency.

-> each of your key websites i.e. from each other, or gazzilions of your browser's tabs.
-But you
+Whether you're looking to streamline your digital workspace or simply curious about alternative ways to interact with web content, this script presents an interesting concept that might just solve a problem you didn't know you had.

-> still MUST be connected to the Internet for the apps (websites) to work as previously.
+**IMPORTANT:** It's worth pointing out however, that this tool doesn't transform websites into offline applications.
+Rather, it focuses on separating your key websites from each other and from the multitude of browser tabs you might typically have open.
+While this approach offers improved organization and workflow, it's crucial to understand that an internet connection is still required for these "apps" (websites) to function as they normally would in a traditional browser environment.

 ---